barry-waldbaum-rl/reat-vm-setup/README.md

 # REAT VM Setup

-Setup and test a VM running:
+Setup and test a base VM that runs:
 - Docker network
-- VNC server
+- VNC
-- DNS server
+- DNS
 - 6 Redis Labs nodes that appear to run on separate machines.

-Each student gets 6 nodes grouped in 2 clusters (north and south).
-Each node runs in its own container but we make each container appear as a VM with its own IP.
-Containers are attached to the Docker network on the VM.
-Students get a VNC desktop to the VM so they can open a browser to view node admin consoles and a terminal to SSH to nodes and run rladmin commands.
+Each student gets a VM with 6 nodes running in 2 clusters (north and south).
+Each node runs in a container but we make it look like a separate VM with its own IP.
+Each student gets a VNC desktop to their main VM so they can open a browser and view RL admin consoles and a terminal so they can SSH to nodes and run rladmin.

 Build the following:
 - Base VM